ST Screen Timeout

 Experts said setting clear boundaries and rules around screen time is crucial, as children cope better when expectations are predictable and consistently enforced.

-Dr Lim said when parents are inconsistent with the rules – such as occasionally giving in to the child during tantrums – it can reinforce the tantrum behaviour, similar to how unpredictable rewards can encourage gambling.
+Dr Lim said that when parents are inconsistent with the rules – such as occasionally giving in to the child during tantrums – it can reinforce the tantrum behaviour, similar to how unpredictable rewards can encourage gambling.

-Parents can set up a routine, for instance allowing half an hour of screen time before dinner every day.
+Parents can set up a routine, for instance, allowing half an hour of screen time before dinner every day.

 Timers or visual cues can help signal the end of screen time.
 For example, telling children to stop when a timer rings or when the long hand of the clock reaches three.